.jpg/900px-Sitting_Pretty_(1948_film).jpg)

 Plot

-Lawyer Harry King and his wife Tacey have trouble retaining a nanny for their three young, rambunctious boys.
-When the latest in a string of servants (all women) quits, Tacey advertises for a replacement and hires Lynn Belvedere sight unseen, only to discover upon his arrival that Lynn is a dapper gentleman, one with many skills and achievements.
-Despite their misgivings (and Belvedere's declaration that he detests children), the Kings reluctantly agree to a trial period.
-Belvedere quickly wins over the boys, but his superior attitude annoys Harry.
+In the suburban Hummingbird Hill, lawyer Harry King and his wife Tacey have trouble retaining a nanny for their three young, rambunctious boys: Larry and Tony, both of whom get into frequent mischief with the family dog Henry; and baby Roddy.
+When the latest in a string of servants (all women) quits, Tacey advertises for a replacement and hires Lynn Belvedere sight unseen.
+However, she discovers that Lynn Belvedere is actually a man upon his arrival, a mysterious one with many skills and achievements – and who declares himself to detest children.
+Nonetheless, the Kings reluctantly agree to a trial period during which Belvedere quickly wins over the boys.
+However, his mysterious nature intrigues both of their parents, and Harry becomes annoyed by his condescending attitude.

 More details